São Miguel Island: Geology

 Between 100,000 and 3,800 years ago fissural eruptions of integrated lava and basaltic pyroclastic deposits occurred in the center of the island between Água de Pau and Povoação, forming the Fissural Volcanic System of Congro.
 These eruptions were explosive and fed by activities in the neighboring volcanic systems.
 At about 100,000 years a secondary system developed along the frontier of the Povoação volcano, the "Furnas Volcano" complex (the youngest volcanic system) in three phases mixing pyroclastic surges, trachytes, and lava flows, as well as explosive materials.
 Finally, two layers of deposits formed the Fissural Volcanic System of Picos between the volcanic Água de Pau and Sete Cidades from 31,000 years ago unifying the island.
 This formation integrated lavas, basaltic pyroclasts, tuff cones and trachyte domes into two layers (referred to as the Ponta Delgada and Penhal da Paz sub-deposits) and compiled to about 5,000 years ago.

 The peak area between Sete Cidades and Fogo is a monogenetic volcanic field composed of 270 volcanoes.
 They are primarily made up of basaltic cones which were formed during Strombolian and Hawaiian-style eruptions.
-This is the part of the island with most recent volcanic activity.
+This is the part of the island with the most recent volcanic activity.
 The youngest volcanoes are relatively well dated.
 It is estimated that 19 eruptions have occurred during the last 3,000 years.
 Several eruptions have been witnessed and recorded by people.
 The last one took place in the 17th century.
 The most famous eruption is known as Fogo 2, which occurred in 1652.

 Biome

 The ancient laurisilva forest has mostly been replaced by cultivated fields and imported trees and plants, such as the ubiquitous cryptomeria trees.
 There are some hot springs (caldeiras), generally located in the center of the island, in the area stretching from Povoação to Nordeste.
+There is also an ocean hot spring called Ponta da Ferraria.

 The highest elevation on São Miguel is the Pico da Vara at 1103 m.
-Lying at the eastern end of the island, it is the focus of a Special Protection Area containing the largest remnant of laurisilva forest on the island, which is home to the endemic and critically endangered bird, the Azores bullfinch.
+Lying at the eastern end of the island, it is the focus of a Special Protection Area containing the largest remnant of laurisilva forest on the island, which is home to the endemic and vulnerable bird, the Azores bullfinch.

 Whale watching tours, starting from Ponta Delgada and Vila Franca do Campo are available.
 One may see sea turtles, dolphins and humpback whales.